 Listening is task number one.
 Doing something about what you hear is a critical next step.

 Effective employee communication strategy isn’t something that happens once a year.
 It’s ongoing.
 It involves making continuous course corrections based on the inputs and signals you’re receiving on an ongoing basis and may entail additional leadership development.

 Consider the rapid pace of change that all businesses have experienced during the pandemic.
-Now consider that, even before the pandemic, as we identified in our Employee Engagement Trends and Forecasts for 2022, business leaders were broadly lamenting the rapid pace of change.
+Now consider that, even before the pandemic, as we identified in our Employee Engagement Trends and Forecasts, business leaders were broadly lamenting the rapid pace of change.

 In today’s volatile business environment, change is a constant that must be effectively managed.
 That requires planning with the understanding that the environment — internal and external — is constantly changing.
 That’s why it’s so important for leaders to demonstrate strong leadership by communicating broadly and transparently, offering career development opportunities, and engaging employees in the change management process.

 If your culture is exhibiting signs of quiet quitting you need to take action — now.
 Your engagement strategy needs to adjust to stem the tide and right the ship.
 Getting things back on course will improve company culture, keep your valuable employees, and give your organization a competitive advantage when seeking new talent.

 It’s not possible to over-communicate, especially in a hybrid/remote work environment.
 It’s critical to continually, and clearly articulate what your organization is hearing from employees, how you will address needed change through course correction — and how much you value ongoing feedback.

 When you tie your communication back to your vision and break it down into inputs (the feedback), outputs (the deliverables, or what you’re doing), and the milestones you will measure to gauge success (timing and accountability), business outcomes will soar.